What Is Desertion in Marriage?

 - Witness statements from friends, family, or neighbors who observed the move-out or the long absence

-Strong documentation of the spouse’s behavior also supports the larger issues that come with abandonment in divorce, such as child support, alimony, parenting time, and fair division of property.
+Strong documentation of the spouse’s behavior also supports the larger issues that come with abandonment in divorce, such as alimony, parenting time, and fair division of property.
 A clear record, reviewed with a divorce attorney, can help you avoid gaps and explain the timeline in a way the court can follow.
+This type of evidence does not create an automatic entitlement to additional support or a greater share of property.
+However, it can help the court understand the financial and parenting realities following the separation, which may influence certain decisions in the case.

 Consequences of Marriage Abandonment